Zolpidem and Melatonin: Can You Take Them Together?

 What happens when you take zolpidem with melatonin?

-Zolpidem (Ambien) is a non-benzodiazepine hypnotic, often called a Z-drug, that helps people fall asleep by binding selectively to the alpha-1 subunit of the GABA-A receptor.
-Melatonin is a hormone produced by the pineal gland that signals nightfall to the body's internal clock; supplemental melatonin acts on MT1 and MT2 receptors and also influences GABA-containing neurons involved in sleep regulation.
+Zolpidem (Ambien) is a non-benzodiazepine hypnotic, often called a Z-drug, that helps people fall asleep by acting selectively on the GABA-A receptor.
+Melatonin is a hormone the body makes at night to signal the internal clock; supplemental melatonin acts on MT1 and MT2 receptors and gently nudges the brain toward sleep.
+Because both are used for sleep, people sometimes take them together — on purpose, when zolpidem alone isn't quite working, or by accident, when a familiar over-the-counter sleep aid is added on top of a prescription.

 Why is this important?